Azure/DevOps-For-AI-Apps/Tutorial.md

-# DevOps for AI applications: Creating continous integration pipeline using Docker and Kubernetes.
+# DevOps for Artificial Intelligence (AI) applications: Creating continous integration pipeline using Docker and Kubernetes.

-This tutorial demonstrates how to implement a Continous Integration (CI)/Continous Delivery (CD) pipeline for an Artificial Intelligence (AI) application.
+This tutorial demonstrates how to implement a Continous Integration (CI)/Continous Delivery (CD) pipeline for an AI application.
 AI application is a combination of application code embedded with a pretrained machine learning (ML) model.
 For this tutorial we are fetching a pretrained model from a private Azure blob storage account, it could be a AWS S3 account as well.

 We will use a simple python flask application, which is available on GitHub <add link here>.

+For an in-depth understasnding of how DevOps integrates with different stages of an AI Data Science project, checkout this comprehensive [article](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/team-data-science-process-for-devops) from the TDSP team.
+In addition, do checkout this great [series](https://blogs.msdn.microsoft.com/buckwoody/category/devops-for-data-science/) of blogs on DevOps in Data Science from Buck Woody.

 ## Introduction